allalena/hicss/README.md

     Replaces the ensemble with a single lightweight backbone (MobileNetV3) and trains with **MSE + semi‑hard triplet**.

 > ℹ️ The main file contains the end‑to‑end pipeline, three ablations, inference speed benchmarking, and the plots reproduced in the paper.
 The **“no partial fine‑tuning”** and **“single student”** ablations are provided as two separate `.ipynb` notebooks.

+> 📓 Notes on Notebooks
+All provided .ipynb notebooks contain headers and comments clearly explaining the purpose of each cell.
+You can run them step by step for transparency and learning.
+To reproduce results:
+Install the required libraries listed in the setup cell.
+Run the code cell by cell in order.